dermesser/uvco/README.md

 ```

 I may try to change the uvco types to prevent this pattern, but it's not easy to do so without
 impairing the ease of use in other places.
+In general, it is safe to pass all arguments by value
+into coroutines; especially as uvco evolves, the specific execution order of coroutines can change,
+and something that worked previously may not work later.
+Imagine for example that a coroutine is not
+immediately executed up to the first suspension point, but instead immediately scheduled for later
+execution; this changes how coroutine arguments are accessed.

 ### Loop Lifetime